Korious/ecommerce-project/README.md

 # ECommerce Product Catalogue

-- In this project, worked with Javascript to bring functionalities to some specifics of this page
+- In this project, from InstintHub, worked with Javascript to bring functionalities to some specifics of this page.

 **Instructions**

+Use javascript to:
-- Use javascript to toggle hamburger menu on mobile screens, display products based on category selected and display product items that matches the user search input field.
+1. Toggle hamburger menu on mobile screens
+2. Display products based on category selected
+3. Display product items that matches the user search input field.

 ![Image of Page on Desktop](image.png)